 Margaret Fortune, President/CEO

-Fortune is often invited to participate in or lead conversations detailing the Fortune School approach to successfully educating Black children as a nationally sought-after education expert.
+A nationally sought-after education expert, Margaret is often invited to participate in or lead conversations detailing the Fortune School approach to successfully educating Black children.
 She was a catalyst for efforts that resulted in the State of California budgeting a $300 million block grant in 2018 for the lowest-performing students.
-Fortune, a graduate of UC Berkeley and Harvard University's Kennedy School of Government, served as an education adviser to two California governors.
-Fortune is a Trustee Emeritus of the California State University, a Pahara-Aspen Fellow, and former board chair of the California Charter Schools Association.
-She was awarded an honorary doctorate from Cal Poly San Luis Obispo for her substantial contributions to education.
+A graduate of UC Berkeley and Harvard University’s Kennedy School of Government, she served as an education adviser to two California governors.
+Margaret is a Trustee Emeritus of the California State University, a Pahara-Aspen Fellow,

-Fortune was inducted into the National Charter School Hall of Fame for her role in reopening schools during the Camp Fire, the deadliest and most destructive wildfire in California's history.
-The seven public schools Dr. Fortune was responsible for reopening during the Camp Fire were the only ones to open on time during the most expensive natural disaster in the world in 2018 regarding insured losses.
+Margaret was inducted into the National Charter School Hall of Fame for her role in reopening schools during the Camp Fire, the deadliest and most destructive wildfire in California’s history.

 Chief Financial Officer

 Chief Operating Officer

 Program Director, Teacher Education

 Director of Facilities